 4 hours.
 Structure and function of the human body.
 Spring semester topics include cardiovascular, reproductive, endocrine, respiratory, urinary, and digestive systems.
 The course meets general education requirements and is designed for nonscience majors.
 Three lectures and one laboratory per week.
-BIOL 332 may be taken without BIOL 331.
 Additional course fee is required.
+Prerequisites: BIOL 331 Human Anatomy and Physiology I, or permission from instructor.